 Section 2.
 Cost of Out-of-State Transportation.
-All out-of-state travel must be approved in advance by the Department Head.
+All out-of-state travel must be approved in advance by the department head.
 Only travel for which funds are available may be approved.
 Written requests for authorization of out-of-state travel must be submitted fifteen (15) days prior to the proposed travel.
 Requests submitted less than fifteen (15) days in advance must be accompanied by an explanation of the emergency.

 Section 3.
 Cost of Lodging, Meals and Other Travel Allowances.
-The County shall reimburse the actual cost of lodging, meals and other related transportation expenses on an actual cost basis.
+The Employer shall reimburse the actual cost of lodging, meals and other related transportation expenses on an actual cost basis.
 Except in the case of an emergency, the employee shall receive prior approval for all anticipated expenses.
-In order to receive reimbursement, a receipt must be provided for all expenses.
-The County reserves the right to deny expense claims for such things as personal gifts, alcohol, entertainment or excessive expenses.
+In order to receive reimbursement, an itemized receipt must be provided for all expenses.
+The Employer reserves the right to deny expense claims for such things as personal gifts, alcohol, entertainment or excessive expenses.

 Section 4.
 Meal Requirements for Reimbursement.
-Reimbursement for meals shall only be provided for meals outside Marion County while on County business and shall be the actual cost of each meal according to Section 3 of this Article.
+Reimbursement for meals shall only be provided for meals outside Marion County while on county business and shall be the actual cost of each meal according to Section 3 of this article.

-Employees required to stay overnight shall have all appropriate meal expenses reimbursed with prior approval according to Section 3 of this Article.
+Employees required to stay overnight shall have all appropriate meal expenses reimbursed with prior approval according to Section 3 of this article.

 Section 5.
 Liability Insurance.
-Whenever an employee is authorized to use their personal vehicle in performance of official County duties and is required by the County to obtain automobile liability coverage in excess of the minimum levels required by state law, the County shall reimburse the employee for the cost of the insurance in an amount not to exceed ten dollars (\$10.00) per month.
-Employees who are eligible for reimbursement shall provide the County with proof of insurance and premium rates.
+An employee authorized to use their personal vehicle in performance of official county duties is required to secure automobile coverage at levels no less than the minimum required by state law.
+Employees who use a private vehicle for county business are required to provide the county with proof of insurance.